deployd/docs/docs/collections/advanced-guides/custom-client.md

       });
     }

-This is actually everything we need to make HTTP requests to our Collection.
-Here's a simple query example:
+Now we can construct new collections by passing the URL as the only argument to our constructor.

     var c = new Collection('http://foo.deploydapp.com/todos');